AntiInsect/rust-a-little/README.md

 # Rust a Little
-* This is a repo that keeps tracks of my learning trajectory of rust learning.
+* This is a repo that keeps tracks of my learning trajectory of rust programming language.

 ## Daily Check
 * [Rust Community](https://rust.cc/)